open-feature/ofep/OFEP-flagd-grpc-sync.md

 gRPC server streaming allows clients to listen and react to server-pushed data.
 For flagd, this perfectly matches the ISync interface and current sync mechanism implementations.

-The GRPC schema will be defined by flagd and supporting flag management system(s) then will implement the contract.
+The gRPC schema will be defined by flagd and supporting flag management system(s) then will implement the contract.

 <img src="images/ofep-fd-grpc-1.png" width="300">